The bread takes on the flavor of the olive oil so use a good quality extra virgin olive oil.

 - 2 tablespoons good quality extra virgin olive oil, plus more for the pan and to paint on top of the bread

 - 4 1/2 cups all-purpose flour

-- 1 Tbsp salt, plus coarse salt (fleur de sel if you have it, otherwise Kosher salt) for sprinkling over the top
+- 1 tablespoon salt, plus coarse salt (fleur de sel if you have it, otherwise Kosher salt) for sprinkling over the top

-- 2-3 Tbsp finely chopped fresh rosemary (can use sage or other herbs such as thyme or oregano, but whatever herb you use, do use fresh herbs, do not use dried)
+- 2-3 tablespoons finely chopped fresh rosemary (can use sage or other herbs such as thyme or oregano, but whatever herb you use, do use fresh herbs, do not use dried)

-1 Stir the yeast into the 1/3 cup of slightly warm-to-the-touch water and let it rest for 10 minutes.
+1 Proof the yeast: Stir the yeast into the 1/3 cup of slightly warm-to-the-touch water and let it rest for 10 minutes.

-2 In a large bowl, pour in 2 1/4 cups of tepid water and 2 tablespoons olive oil.
+2 Add olive oil to water, then add yeast: In a large bowl, pour in 2 1/4 cups of tepid water and 2 tablespoons olive oil.
 After the yeast has rested for 10 minutes and has begun to froth, pour it into the water-oil mixture.

 Once the bowl is pretty clean, turn the dough out onto a board and knead it well for 8 minutes.
 You might need some extra flour if the dough is sticky.